 - After we get notice of the hearing date, the insurance company will send you to their doctor for a rating.
 This is called an IME (Independent Medical Exam) and is the subject of a completely different post.
 I will send you more information about it when it happens.

 - We will either have a hearing before the Workers’ Compensation Commission, or we will settle your case.
-If we settle, it will usually be only a few days before the hearing.
-That is how the insurer’s work.
-It benefits them to delay everything to the last minute, so they do.
+If we settle, it will usually be only a couple of days before the hearing.
+That is just how the insurer’s work!

 But don’t worry!
 We have done it countless times and we will get there in the end.
 If you have any questions or concerns after reading this, please feel free to call me.